-So, here's an updated list of the inspiration for my last seven stories...
+So, here's an updated list of the inspiration for my last eight stories...

 The Healer: The Healer's inspiration came heavily from the story I'd already told in The Cleaner.
 This book was written because I loved Jesse's reaction to Reagan at the end of The Cleaner.
 His story needed to be told.

 The Liar: Again, this was a follow up to the characters we'd already met in The Cleaner.
 I always loved Fletcher and I wanted to learn more about him.

 The Prisoner; Ooooh, Fiona.
 This book was so special to me.
 The inspiration for this story came from the old adage "There are two sides to every story."
 While most readers believed they knew Fiona's story, I was determined to open their eyes and make them see how she became the monster they believed she was.
 I had a reader ask me 'How could she possibly be redeemed after all she did?"
 My answer: "I don't know if she was redeemed.
 You have to read it and let me know." ;) So, what do you think?

 The Long Route: It will likely be no surprise to those of you who have read my romantic suspense that second chance romance is my favorite!
 I love stories of lost love coming back together and discovering if you were ever truly meant to be.
 The inspiration for this story came to me as I was watching all of my favorite Hallmark Christmas movies.
 In order to make it a story with my name on it, I needed there to be a killer twist.
 So, the story of Lydia and Adam...and all the mystery that comes with it was born.